 Gena has a track-record of success within the oncology pharmaceutical/biotech industry and has a passion for the delivery of clinically relevant education and resources that meet the dynamic needs of diverse practice settings and oncology/hematology patients.
 She brings a unique perspective to understanding marketplace dynamics and the complexities of patient management that are currently impacting clinical decision-making and healthcare delivery and is dedicated to meeting patient, clinician and business objectives.
 She is skilled in engaging stakeholders in thought-provoking and action-oriented discussions that are founded in providing personalized, quality patient care through innovative solutions and quality improvement.

 Gena holds a Masters Degree in Nursing, national certification as an Oncology CNS and is licensed in the state of Ohio as an Advanced Practice Nurse (APRN_CNS).
-She’s active in numerous professinal organizations in including ASCO (American Society of Clinical Oncology), APSHO (Advanced Practitioner Society for Hematology and Oncology).
-LTEN (Life Sciences Trainers and Educators Network), ONS (Oncology Nursing Society) and AONN (Academy of Oncology Nurse and Patient Navigaotrs).
+She’s active in numerous professional organizations including ASCO (American Society of Clinical Oncology), APSHO (Advanced Practitioner Society for Hematology and Oncology).
+LTEN (Life Sciences Trainers and Educators Network), ONS (Oncology Nursing Society) and AONN (Academy of Oncology Nurse and Patient Navigators).

 Since 2008, Adam has consulted with emerging businesses, physician practices, post-acute providers and hospitals with focus on management, operations, finance and strategic planning as the founder and managing partner of Healthcare Advisory Network, LLC.